Who is a Notary Public in Ontario? Services, Fees & Guide

 How Notaries are Appointed

-For Lawyers and Paralegals:
+For Lawyers and Paralegals

 • Apply through Official Documents Services (ODS).

-For Non-Lawyers/Non-Paralegals:
+For Non-Lawyers

-• Must demonstrate that notarizing documents is a required part of their job (e.g., for international business).
+• Must demonstrate to the Ministry of the Attorney General that notarizing documents is a core requirement of their specific job.

-Remote Commissioning and Notarization: In-Person vs. Online
+Remote Online Notarization: In-Person vs. Virtual

 In-Person Services

 Traditionally, notaries performed their duties in person.
 The signer would appear before the official, present a valid photo ID, and sign the document in the official's presence.
-The official would then witness the signature, administer the oath or affirmation (if required), and apply their stamp or seal.
+The official would then administer the oath or affirmation (if required), witness the signature, and apply their stamp or seal.

-Remote Services
+Remote Services (Online)

-• A modified jurat (statement) must be used, indicating the document was commissioned remotely and stating the locations of both parties.
+The "Jurat": The document must include a modified statement indicating the signing happened remotely and stating the locations of both parties.

 When to Choose a Notary Public